 With the rise of voice-activated smart speakers, like the Amazon Echo with Amazon Alexa and Google Home with Google Assistant, the humble universal remote may have less of a role to play in the present day living room than it had in its heyday.
 However, not everyone likes voice controls or finds them accessible, so until voice tech is advanced enough to take over entirely, there's still plenty reason to palm the remote when you need it – even if you just want a premium experience with one of the best TVs.

 So, which is the best universal remote, and what makes it worthy of your hard-earned cash?

-Best universal remotes FAQ: quick questions answered
+Best universal remotes FAQs: quick questions answered

 - Can universal remotes work on all TVs?
 Most of the time, yes.
 But it'll depend on the make and model of your remote and your TV.
 On the whole, your universal remote should work with all TVs made in the past ten years or so.
 But it's worth checking out the specific requirements of each before you buy one.

 - How do I set up a universal remote control?
 That depends on the make and model of your universal remote.
 But on the whole, you'll need to ensure that your remote is fitted with the correct batteries and that you can point your remote at the TV, or other device, you're trying to control.
-From there, there are a couple of different ways to search for and add new devices, there's direct code entry, auto code search, brand code search and manual code search.
+From there, there are a couple of different ways to search for and add new devices, whether that's direct code entry, auto code search, brand code search or manual code search.
 It'll all depend on which remote you have, so be sure to follow the set-up instructions that come with it.

 - Are universal remotes worth it?
 There are two key scenarios where universal remotes are ideal: either you've lost your original remote and are looking at a pricey replacement, or you're wanting to have fewer remote controls because your AV experience needs streamlining.
 If you fall into one of those two camps, then yes, they're worth it.